SteelSavant/deck-ds/README.md

 Configuration and display/window management for a small selection of emulators are currently supported.
 The following table lists the support status of supported emulators by install source:

 - ✅ : Supported
-- ☑️  : If it exists, should work if the emulator settings location is configured
+- ☑️  : If it exists, should work if the emulator settings location is configured.
 - 🚧 : Planned/In-Progress
 - ❌ : Not Supported/Not Planned